 With Ever Joyful Hearts: Essays on Liturgy and Music: Honoring Marion J. Hatchett, edited by J. Neil Alexander.
 This festschrift volume published in 1999 honors Marion J. Hatchett, Professor of Liturgics and Music and Benedict Professor of Pastoral Theology at University of the South (Sewanee) in Sewanee, Tennessee.
 Prof. Hatchett was on the committee that compiled the Episcopal Hymnal 1982 and was responsible in part for its inclusion of numerous early American shape-note tunes.
 He is also an authority on shape-note singing in East Tennessee from the New Harp of Columbia.
 In the festschrift volume, there is one article directly about shape-note hymnody, by Prof. Harry Eskew, "Returning to Our Musical Roots: The Use of Early Shape-Note Tunes in Recent American Hymnals."
 ISBN 0898693217.
-Published by Church Publishing, Inc. The book no longer appears on their Web site, but Amazon.com has an entry for it.
+Published by Church Publishing, Inc. Amazon.com has an entry for it.

 Hymns and Tunes: An Index, by Katharine S. Diehl.
-Published in 1979.
+Published in 1979 .
 Hardbound.
 1242 pages.
 The contents of 78 official hymnals of Protestant, Catholic, and Jewish religious institutions in the United Kingdom and North America are classified in this comprehensive work.
 Using the five indexes--first lines and variants; authors and first lines; tune names and variants; composers and tune names; and melodies--the layman or professional can quickly and easily find answers to questions regarding hymnology.
 Karen Willard writes: "Katharine Diehl used the tune incipit scheme (with Doremi syllables) to index the tunes.
 She indexed the major American church hymnals of this century for first line, authors, composers, tune names, and tune incipits."
+Published in 1979 by Scarecrow Press.
+Hardbound.
+1242 pages.
 ISBN 0810800624.
-It was published by Scarecrow Press but no longer on their website.
-Amazon.com has it for sale.

 Encyclopedia Britannica article on Shape-Note Singing by David Warren Steel.
 This article was added to the online encyclopedia in May 2010.